Key message: Scientific methods are scientifically conducted methods.

 to reach the goal with recognized scientific methods.
 Only if this is not possible should recognized methods should be modified or new (self-developed) methods should be used ("methods and

 standards can be improved", see above).
-Every change or every new method must be comprehensibly described and justified.
+Every change or every new method must be comprehensibly described and explained.

 How to select, modify, and develop methods, see "How to develop and apply Methods?"